 7. Loathe Thy Neighbor (Roommate Romps)

 This is the first book in the Roommate Romps series.
-It’s involves forced proximity and angsty.
-Our heroine River has a big problem with one of her neighbors.
+It involves forced proximity and angsty.
+Our heroine, River, has a big problem with one of her neighbors.
 He makes noise whenever she wants peace.
-He’s playing his guitar all night, and she knows that he’s doing it to annoy her specifically.
+He’s playing his guitar all night, and she knows he’s doing it to annoy her.
 They end it by going to this local bakery diner thing.
-She’s obsessed with cherry pie because her neighbor, who’s annoying named Dean, gets the last slice.
+She’s obsessed with cherry pie because her neighbor, who’s annoying and named Dean, gets the last slice.
 If she orders the last slice of cherry pie, can the workers give it to him instead?

 As she was angry, she forgot that she was naked.
 Then she knocks on his door.
 As it is sexual tension, he accidentally starts a fire.
 So his apartment building is pretty damaged, and she offers him to stay with her.
 River feels a little bit bad, but this forces them to be roommates, and there’s a lot of sexual tension going on.
-They get to know each other better, and it was the enemy to lovers romance.
+They get to know each other better; it is the enemy to lovers romance.

 Author: Teagan Hunter